Honghui-Du/JAX-MPM/README.md

 ## Code Structure

-- **Imports**: The script makes use of several numerical and visualization libraries to load particle data, perform computations, and display animations.
 - **Functions**:
-  - **polar\_decomposition\_2x2**: Performs a polar decomposition on a 2x2 matrix.
   - **pre\_compute**: Computes the base indices, relative positions, and weights of particles on the grid.
   - **p2g (Particle-to-Grid)**: Transfers particle data to the grid.
   - **grid\_op**: Performs operations on the grid, including applying forces and boundary conditions.